2020 Pandemic: one month in

 - Lastly, and thankfully, we have lots of projects that we’re still expecting payments in from

-This is our plan, and it has given us months of life as a business that we can keep under review, being agile and brave to make the decisions that we need to.
+This is our plan, and it has given us months of life as a business that we can keep under review as the 2020 pandemic situation changes, being agile and brave to make the decisions that we need to.

-I said from the beginning that we have to be mindful of the business that we want to come back to, and guide the path towards it, dodging the many boulders that are being thrown in the way.
-If we surrendered services, staff, our office, then our business will suffer for that immediately when the restrictions are lifted.
+I said from the beginning that we have to be mindful of the business that we want to come back to after the 2020 pandemic, and guide the path towards it, dodging the many boulders that are being thrown in the way.
+If we surrendered services, staff, our office, then our business will suffer for that immediately when the restrictions put in place due to the 2020 pandemic are lifted.